Curriculum | Faculty | Dancers | Audition | Student Services | Tuition | Success stories

 Q12: Does the tuition change from season to season?

-A12: One of our foremost commitments at the training program is to keep it affordable for all our dancers.
-We take pride in having maintained consistent tuition rates over the years, and we are dedicated to ensuring this continues.
-Our artistic director works tirelessly to uphold this promise, so you can feel confident about your investment in your training.
+A12: One of our foremost commitments is to keep our training affordable.
+We take pride in having maintained consistent tuition rates over the years.
+In addition to keeping tuition stable, we offer dedicated support through the Lamondance Equity Fund for those who qualify.
+Our artistic director works tirelessly to uphold this promise.
 If there are ever any changes, we will let you know well in advance—typically a year ahead—so you can plan accordingly.
 Your peace of mind and commitment to affordability are our top priorities.

 Q13: Once admitted to Lamondance’s Contemporary Training Program, will I receive grades or marks?